Keeping Children Safe in Education (KCSIE): summary

 - Are aware that, if they need to share ‘special category personal data’, the DPA 2018 contains ‘safeguarding of children and individuals at risk’ as a processing condition that allows them to share information

-- Are aware you can refuse to share pupils' personal data if a serious harms test is met
+- Are aware that the school can refuse to share pupils' personal data if a serious harm test is met

 Training for staff

-Your school leaders should provide the training mentioned in section 1 of this article at induction, and make sure staff update it regularly.
-They should follow advice from your local safeguarding partners.
+Your school should provide safeguarding and child protection training at induction, and make sure it is updated regularly.
+This should follow advice from your local safeguarding partners.
 Staff should also receive regular safeguarding and child protection updates at least annually, via email, staff meetings, etc.

-Your DSL and any deputies should undertake training on their role, and update this every 2 years.
-The DSL should also undertake Prevent awareness training.
+Your DSL and any deputies should undertake training on their role, and update this at least every 2 years.
+They should also undertake Prevent awareness training.

 Your DSL and deputies should refresh their knowledge and skills at least once a year through:

 - Consider the 4 areas of online safety risk – content, contact, conduct and commerce – when developing your online safety policy

 - Consider how online safety is reflected in all relevant policies, and consider it when planning the curriculum, teacher training, the role of the DSL and parental engagement

 - Have a clear policy on the use of mobile and smart technology, which reflects how you manage online child-on-child abuse in school